wistia/wistia-open-docs/_posts/turnstile.md

 {% wistia_embed hashed_id: qmdaw5lke0, embedType: iframe %}

-To enable the First Name and Last Name fields, select the "Ask for First and Last Name" option right there in the Turnstile section of Customize.
+To enable the First Name and Last Name fields, select the "Ask for First and Last Name" option right there in the Turnstile section of Timeline Actions.
 You'll instantly see an updated preview of Turnstile on your video.

 ## Set Up Your Email Provider Integration